strategineer/personal-website/content/books/2023-07-30/index.md

 params:
   isbn13: '9780547773742'
   series: Earthsea
+  year: '2012'
 star_rating: 5
-title: A Wizard of Earthsea
+title: A Wizard Of Earthsea
 ---

 There's a, soon-to-be wizard, on a archipelago world.
 He goes to wizard school